Conoize/TheEW/README.md

 # TheEW
-An app made for sound engineer's
+An app made for engineer's